MistakesInCS/MistakesInCS.github.io/_posts/2025-11-1-English Is Not Alphabetical.md

 </details>

 Notice that the elements of $$\mathbf{S}$$ are negative below the diagonal.
 This is not a coincidence!
 The only negative elements in any row are going to be in columns corresponding to the letters that precede it.
 Since the letters are mirrored on the top and bottom, every element before the element along the diagonal will correspond to a 2-gram with a negative score, so those are the negative elements.
 Note that this is true for every ordering!
-So this gives a compact way to calculate the score of an ordering: permute the rows and columns of the 2-gram matrix $$\mathbf{S}$$ to generate the new ordering, then take the Frobenius product with some sign matrix Sign, where the elements along the diagonal are 0, above the diagonal are 1, and below the diagonal are -1.
+So this gives a compact way to calculate the score of an ordering: permute the rows and columns of the 2-gram matrix $$\mathbf{M}$$ to generate the new ordering, then take the Frobenius product with some sign matrix Sign, where the elements along the diagonal are 0, above the diagonal are 1, and below the diagonal are -1.
 This is much better than checking almost 3 million 2-grams individually!

 ## Finding a Better Order